amandangol/reverie/README.md

   - Automatic organization in Google Drive
   - Easy restoration of backed-up content
   - Secure authentication with Google accounts
+-  Search & Organization
+  - Quick search across all media files
+  - Filter by date, type, and tags
+  - Sort albums by name, date, or size

 ### 📝 Journal & Memories
 - Create rich journal entries with photos and videos